Lylio/chatty/README.md

 ## Built with Spring Boot

 ### Description
 A Spring Boot MVC chat application.
 Demo can be found at https://chatty-services.herokuapp.com/
+(**NOTE** - Apps hosted on the free tier of Heroku can take 30-60 seconds to load.)

 #### Docker Launch
 1. `docker build -t chatty-services .`